marcusz/steady/README.md

-# STEADY::VECTOR<T>
+# steady::vector<T>
 This is a fast and reliable persistent vector class for C++.
 It is also thread safe.

-"Persistent" means that all objects are immutable and modifications return new objects.
-Internal state is shared between generations of vectors, using atomic reference counting.
-Since vectors never change, there is no need for thread synchronization.
+"Persistent" means that all objects are immutable and when you "modify" the vector you get a copy of it with your changes integrated.
+Internally, the different generations of the vector object shares most state so this is very fast and uses little memory.
+This is done using atomic reference counting.

-When you "modify" the vector you always get a copy of the vector with your changes integrated.
+Since vectors never change, there is no need for thread synchronization like mutexes!

-Internally, the new and old vectors shares most state so this is very fast and uses little memory.
+Basic example:

 	//	Make a vector of ints.
 Add a few numbers.
 	//	Notice that push_back() returns a new vector each time - you need to save the return value.